4 of 5

 Pain Limits Our Well-being

-Arthritis pain triggers additional repercussions that affect the well-being of patients, including sleep deprivation and chronic fatigue.
+The study also has shown that arthritis pain triggers additional repercussions that affect the well-being of patients, including sleep deprivation and chronic fatigue.
+Using Vim can help you manage that pain and improve your overall wellbeing.

 “My sleep quality has been uneven over the past year.
 I have difficulty falling asleep.